sei-international/LEAPMacro.jl/docs/src/installation.md

 pkg> add https://github.com/sei-international/LEAPMacro.jl
 ```

 This will install the latest LEAP-Macro code from GitHub.
-To update to the newest code after LEAP-Macro is installed:
+To update to the newest code after LEAP-Macro is installed, use `update`:
 ```julia
 julia> ]